-How to Use Into
+How To Use ‘Into’

-Marv put the money into his wallet.
+- Marv shoved the money into his pocket.

 Another way to use into is when one noun transforms into another noun.
 This process can be magical or figurative, depending on the rest of the sentence.
 Check out these sentences in which into indicates transformation.